Balloon sinus dilation is a simple office procedure that gently expands the natural sinus openings in order to fix underlying drainage problems.

 Balloon sinus dilation (also called balloon sinuplasty) technology gives our physicians additional tools for endoscopic surgery.
 Balloon sinus dilation uses a catheter-based device designed to clear blocked sinuses, restore normal sinus drainage and function, and preserve normal anatomy and mucosal tissue.
 Our doctors use a Mini CT machine to determine if balloon sinus dilation is indicated.
 The balloon sinus dilation system creates a durable opening to achieve the goals of sinus surgery.

-IOB therapy is FDA approved and with over 535,000 people already treated around the world, is now proven to be a safe and effective treatment.
-IOB is covered by most insurance companies and our insurance specialists are happy to provide more information.
+IOB therapy is approved by the FDA.
+With over 535,000 people already treated around the world, it is now proven to be a safe and effective treatment.
+IOB is covered by most insurance companies, and our insurance specialists are happy to provide more information.

 The procedure is done in 30- 45 minutes and patients generally don’t experience any pain in the office.
-Moreover, IOB therapy allows you to return back to work/ school/ life the next day!
+Moreover, IOB therapy allows you to return to work/school/life the next day!
 There may be a small headache after the procedure, but medication is provided in order to alleviate any discomfort.
-Nasal congestion is the most commonly reported side effect, and this may last up to three days; over the counter medication is recommended to treat this symptom.
+Nasal congestion is the most commonly reported side effect, and this may last up to three days; over-the-counter medication is recommended to treat this symptom.